Andrew Savage

-Andrew Savage, or A. Savage, (born March 13th, 1986) is an American singer, songwriter, musician, and painter, best known for his work as co-frontman for the rock band Parquet Courts.
+Andrew Savage (born March 13, 1986), or A. Savage, is an American singer, songwriter, musician, and painter, best known for his work as co-frontman for the rock band Parquet Courts.

 In addition to his work for Parquet Courts, Savage is also a solo artist.
 In 2017, he released his first album, Thawing Dawn, under the stage name A. Savage.

 Savage is also a painter and visual artist, and has created all Parquet Courts' album art.
 Savage received a Grammy Awards nomination for Best Recording Package for the album art of his band's 2016 album Human Performance.